GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+Story in a game is like a story in a porn movie.
+It's expected to be there, but it's not that important.

-~ Bill Gates
+~ John Carmack
 <pre>

 </pre>